Art-Ko/zopyx.smashdocs/docs/source/usage.rst

     # first you need to instantiate a client instance of the `Smashdocs`
     # connector class.
 The `group_id` is used to group all documents together
-    # belong to a particular user group (e.g. a work group working on one or more
+    # belonging to a particular user group (e.g. a work group working on one or more
     # document).
 The `client` is from now on used for all interactions with Smashdocs.

     client = Smashdocs(partner_url, client_id, client_key, group_id)